Unboxed-Software/solana-course/content/basic-solana-mobile.md

 }
 ```

+This will give you access to the `Web3MobileWallet` object.
+You can then use this to send transactions to the wallet.

-### Transacting
+### Sending transactions

-Transacting with a wallet, namely signing and sending transactions, also has a couple extra steps.
+Transacting with a wallet through the MWA has a few extra steps compared to the web counterpart.
 The flow is as follows:

-1. Establishes a session with a wallet with `transact`
+1. Establish a session with a wallet using `transact`
-2. Request Authorization with `await authorizeSession(wallet)` we get from the `useAuthorization()` hook.
+2. Request Authorization with the `authorizeSession(wallet)` function from the `useAuthorization()` hook.
-3. Sign Transaction with `await wallet.signTransactions` or sign and send with `wallet.signAndSendTransactions`.
+3. Sign Transaction with `wallet.signTransactions` or sign and send with `wallet.signAndSendTransactions`.

 ![Transacting](../assets/basic-solana-mobile-transact.png)